sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 Overview
 ========

 ..
-This guide 'should' be a guide to get/build/use SDSC Triton software rolls to customize
+This guide 'should' be a guide to get/build/use SDSC Triton software rolls to
-	an already installed cluster.
+	customize an already installed cluster.
 It is NOT a basic cluster installation guide.
-That is covered completely in the standard Rocks documentation and those steps should only be referenced in this guide.
+	That topic is covered completely in the standard Rocks documentation and those steps should only be referenced in this guide.

 In this guide you will learn how to download, build and deploy software to your running Rocks cluster using a Rocks Development Appliance.
 Ideally, you will begin using this guide during your initial cluster install, however it is possible to use this guide after you have begun using your cluster as long as you can meet a few basic requirements.

 This guide describes the use of publicly available rolls developed for the UC San Diego Triton cluster.
 The Triton cluster was in production at UC San Diego from October, 2009 through June 2013 and ran Rocks 5.4.
 As a result, the rolls we will be building are named 'Triton Rolls'.

 Recently, the Triton cluster was decommissioned and replaced by the UC San Diego Triton Shared Compute Cluster (TSCC) which went into production in May, 2013.
 The UC San Diego TSCC cluster is currently running Rocks 6.1 and has many of the Triton rolls built and installed using the steps described in this guide.

 This guide assumes the following...